Current Exhibition · Gstaad, Switzerland

 Reading & Conversation:

-Poet Lukas Zaugg reads from 'Gstaadergrund', a new cycle of prose poems about winter light, empty cable cars, and the silence of the Oberland.
-He is joined by Saanen-based painter Marianne Studer for a conversation on making art away from the city – solitude, slowness, and the pressure of the mountain.
+Poet Lukas Zaugg reads from 'Gstaadergrund', a new cycle of prose poems about winter light and the silence of the Oberland.
+Joined by painter Marianne Studer.

 Free entry.
 Reservations required.
 Enquiries: info@gstaadgallery.com